Modules for course N5AD | MBA/IM

 - ASB-4115: Management Research (15) • Research methodologies and philosophy: positivism and interpretivism; • Qualitative research methods and the search for meaning; • The process: selecting a research strategy and design; • Data gathering, documentary records, triangulation and mixed methods; • Quantitative research design and methodologies; • Analysis of quantitative data; univariate and multivariate analysis, factor analysis, cluster analysis, and MANOVA.

-- ASB-4439: International Marketing (15) 1.
+- ASB-4439: International Marketing (15) Core 1.
 Introduction to international marketing; 2.
 The international marketing environment; 3.
 Internationalization theories; 4.
 Factors influencing market entry decisions; 5.
 Market entry strategies; 6.
 Building a global brand; 7.
 International marketing in practice (Case study); 8.
 Designing the international marketing programme; 9.
 Implementing the international marketing programme; 10.
 Issues and trends in international marketing.

 - ASB-4440: Consumers in Global & Digital (15) Introduction to consumer behaviour across cultures; The consumer as an individual part 1; The consumer as an individual part 2; Consumer decision-making; The role and impact of culture in consumer behaviour; Cultural theories and cultural value frameworks; The digital marketplace and its impact on consumers; Digital consumer behaviour theory; New trends in digital marketing.